 A bathroom closet might have to cope with the overflow from other areas of the room, especially the bathroom vanity.

 ‘If you don’t have room in your vanity, use a shelf with individual baskets for each member of the family,’ recommends Brenda Scott of Tidy My Space (opens in new tab).
 ‘Put their names on the baskets and store that person’s products in that basket.
 It makes it easier to find and for knowing where to put it back.’

 3. Organize towels

-Once space for towels and washcloths is allocated, it’s worth labeling it to ensure they’re always in the right place – this is a trick you can employ when organizing a linen closet, too.
+Once space for towels and washcloths is allocated, it’s worth labeling it to ensure they’re always in the right place – this is a trick you can employ when organizing a bathroom closet or organizing a linen closet, too.